 - Find the Advanced tab located near the top of the screen and click it.

 - Find the Port Forwarding link located near the left of the screen and click it.

 You should now be on a page that says Port Forwarding.

 Step 4 - Create A Port Forward Entry

-Forwarding ports in your router creates a path that allows data to get through your network firewall and it is possible that this could lead to malicious traffic on your network.
-So make sure that it is really necessary for you to forward a port before actually doing so.
+Forwarding ports in your router creates a path that allows data to get through your network firewall, and this could lead to malicious traffic on your network.
+So make sure that you must forward a port before actually doing so.
 However, the risk is very low, so do not let this warning stop you from making this change if you need to.

 Here are the ports to forward for Xbox Live: